3 International Tech Stocks to Buy Right Now

 One way to do that is to invest in lower-risk stocks, but another option is reducing risk by diversifying your portfolio in general.
 A great way to do that is by investing in stocks from outside the United States.
 While there is some performance overlap between domestic and international stocks, they aren’t totally correlated.

-For instance, I measured the correlation between the SPDR S&P 500 ETF (NYSEARCA:SPY) and the iShares MSCI EAFE ETF (NYSEARCA:EFA), which measures the international stock market.
+For instance, I measured the correlation between the SPDR S&P 500 ETF (SPY) and the iShares MSCI EAFE ETF (EFA), which measures the international stock market.
 EFA is 85% correlated to SPY.
-But if you’re picking individual stocks, that correlation goes down even more.
+But if you're picking individual stocks, that correlation goes down even more.

 Finland-based NOK is a leading vendor in the telecommunications equipment industry.
 The company's network business derives revenue from selling wireless and fixed-line hardware, software and services.
 Additionally, its technology segment licenses its patent portfolio to handset manufacturers and makes royalties from Nokia-branded cellphones.